 The Spirit Retreat – Centers on openness to one’s spirituality through reflection, prayer and community.

-The Journey Retreat – An experience of conversion, healing, rebirth and recommitment to Christian service and action.
+The Journey Retreat – An experience of conversion, healing, rebirth. and commitment to Christian service.

 The Kingdom Retreat – Involves training and planning for ministry that builds the Kingdom of God.